thriveth/Haro11Cos/Paper/Paper.md

 Caption: **Upper panel**: Ly$\alpha$ profile of Haro 11 C, in approximate units of the surrounding continuum level.
-Full line is the measured values smoothed by a 5 px. flat kernel; surrounding shading encloses the $\pm 1 \sigma$ error band. **Middle panel**: Black steps show the averaged, LIS line profile, smoothed by a 5px kernel.
-Surrounding gray shading denotes the $\pm 1 \sigma$ confidence band.  **Lower panel**: Same as middle panel, but for the
+Full line is the measured values smoothed by a 5 px. flat kernel; surrounding shading encloses the $\pm 1 \sigma$ error band (mostly comparable in width to the line width). **Middle panel**: Black steps show the averaged, LIS line profile, smoothed by a 5px kernel.
-\ion{Si}{4} transitions.
+Surrounding gray shading denotes the $\pm 1 \sigma$ confidence band.  **Lower panel**: Same as middle panel, but for the \ion{Si}{4} transitions.
 <!---------------------------------------------------------------------------->

 The picture is what we would expect from a Lyman Continuum leaker: weak neutral and strong ionized absorption profiles, the latter almost everywhere consistent with full coverage,  reveal a highly ionized medium in front of the central cluster.
-This is also in good agreement with the findings of Pardy et al.
-(submitted), who conclude that the galaxy has about twice as much ionized as neutral gas.
-In addition to this, it is interesting to note the close similarity in shape between the \ion{Si}{2} and \ion{Si}{4} line profiles, indicating that they likely originate in the same higher density regions.
+This is also in good agreement with the findings of @Pardy2016arXiv, who conclude that the galaxy has about twice as much ionized as neutral gas.
+In addition to this, it is interesting to note the close similarity in shape between the \ion{Si}{2} and \ion{Si}{4} line profiles, indicating that they likely represent two different phases in the same higher density regions.
 These regions will likely be ionized on the side facing the central cluster, being photoionized by its hot, massive stars.
 This also implies that the nebular emission outflow found in [Rivera-Thorsen et al, submitted] at least partially